The answer is likely “Yes” that you are deficient in Magnesium.

-I’d actually advice at least two of the above forms, including transdermal supplementation, especially if you show multiple symptoms.
+I’d actually advise at least two of the above forms, including transdermal supplementation, especially if you show multiple symptoms.
 The easiest way to gauge your dose is to start at half of the recommended dose and work up (even above it) until you experience loose stools and then back off slightly.
 From this dose, you should be able to gradually increase your dose until your symptoms disappear.

 Personally, I use all three of the above options and the most noticeable effects I’ve seen since using it (and notice when I forget to take it) are: my body odor has gone away, I have great mental clarity most of the time, and my sleep is greatly improved.
 I’ve also seen great improvements in my dental health, though this is also in part because of my dental regimen (full post on that coming soon).

 If you experience any of the symptoms above, or if you are on a no grain diet or consume any processed or conventionally produced food, I’d definitely encourage at least trying magnesium supplementation to see if it can improve your symptoms.
 If you’d like to learn more about the importance of magnesium and its various actions in the body, I’d suggest the book The Magnesium Miracle by Carolyn Dean.